 One of the main aspects that clients like about both processes is that they keep humidity from changing your hair and causing frizziness.

 The smoother your hair is, the more it reflects the light, appearing more beautiful and making your hair easier to manage.
 Of course, this makes styling your hair a breeze on a day-to-day basis.

-There are, however, some dangerous chemicals used on your hair during these treatments.
+However, there are some dangerous chemicals used on your hair during these treatments.
 Both the Brazilian blowout and the keratin treatment use formaldehyde (plus other types of aldehydes) on your hair while applying heat.